 Why may you ask?
 Well, in this situation, you’re both the employer and the employee.
 Medicare taxes don’t have wage limits, so all wages are subject to the charge.

 We understand that understanding these rates can be confusing.
 Below, we’ll go ahead and break down tax rates.

 What is the Medicare Tax Rate in 2021

 The Medicare Tax rate is 1.45%.
 But the Federal Insurance Contributions Act tax rate combines two rates.
 FICA tax rates include both the Social Security Administration tax rate of 6.2% and the Medicare Tax rate.
 The total?
 The FICA tax rate is 7.65%.

 The maximum Social Security tax amount for both employees and employers is $8,239.80.
 For people who rely on self-employment, the maximum Social Security tax is $16,479.60.
 Anyone who earns wages over $200,000 will need to pay an extra 0.9% Medicare tax.

 Employers aren’t responsible for paying this additional fee.
 The charge will need to be withheld from the employee’s wages only.
 The self-employment tax rate will be slightly higher at a rate of 15.3%.
 Both the Social Security tax rate of 12.4% and the 2.9% Medicare tax rate contribute to this figure.

 The IRS updates it’s tax brackets on an annual basis.
 Below, we’ll give you a breakdown of taxes due in April 2021.
 The income tax brackets below are for federal income taxes, and not Medicare tax rates.

-The rates show the current rates for 2020 and will relate to the return you’ll file in 2021.
+The rates show the current rates and will relate to the return you’ll file in 2021.
 We know that these figures can look pretty confusing.
 Let’s discuss how your income tax gets broken down.